 Litigation for IPR owners and criminal prosecution are other possibilities.
 Although damages awards have been low by western standards they have been increasing to more realistic levels over the past several years.
 Preliminary injunctive orders and orders for preservation of evidence may be available.
 Trade secret related enforcement requires litigation under the Anti-Unfair Competition Law.

 Criminal sanctions can include imprisonment for up to seven years for certain infringing activities.
 Although criminal prosecutions remain rare, police involvement can be helpful, e.g., to facilitate evidence collection or enforcement of court orders.

 In spite of progress in recent years, none of these avenues are very satisfactory by the standards of foreign rights holders.
 In light of this, the practical measures discussed above are particularly important.

 Chinese law is very protective of employee rights.
 The Employment Contract Law governs the rights of employees in China but there is a great deal of variability in many details of labour policy between different parts of China.

 Important elements of the law include:

-It is also important to note that company policies will not be binding on employees unless the policies are properly circulated to the employees for comment.
-So circulation for comment is an important procedural step.
-Also, the employees must be in a position to understand the policies, so Chinese-language versions of the policies should be put in place unless all employees are fluent in English.
+Company policies will not be binding on employees unless the policies are properly circulated to the employees for comment and notified to, and preferably acknowledged in writing by, each individual employee.
+Employees must also be in a position to understand the policies, so Chinese-language versions of the policies should be put in place unless all employees are fluent in English.

 Under the Social Insurance Law, foreign national expatriates are included in China's social insurance system in principle, although they are not included in the housing fund system.
 However, in practice, contributions by foreigners are still not uniformly required in all jurisdictions.
 Therefore, the situation should be confirmed dependent on the target location.